-The other day a colleague, who works at a hospital, mentioned how impatient senior nurses are with recently hired nurses who are just learning how to do things.
+The other day a colleague, who works at a hospital, mentioned how impatient senior nurses were with recently hired nurses, who are just learning how to do things.

 It appears that the senior nurses don’t understand why it takes the newer nurses so long to learn things.
 Especially when the senior nurses just explained everything to them.

 Of course, this sort of thing doesn’t just happen with nurses.
 It happens in lots of work situations:

 - A new employee must learn new skills and new information quickly.

 - What is very obvious to the manager is not at all obvious to the new employee.
 The manager doesn’t understand why that is.

 - The manager concludes the employee must not be very smart, or motivated, or… something.

 Maybe the employee isn’t the brightest bulb.
 Or maybe the manager forgot that unrealistic expectations don’t have much impact on the learning curve.

 We all want learning to be quick and easy.
 But most things that are easy to learn are easy to forget.
 Think about cramming for a test.
 Or they don’t prepare you for the unexpected.
 It’s easy to get stuck if you know only one way to do something.